 Labor government to legislate emissions target when new parliament sits

-Labor won a national election in May, ending nine years of conservative rule.
+Labor won a general election in May, ending nine years of conservative rule.

+Albanese pledged to "break Australia out of the inertia that the former government was stuck in" and "change the tone of politics" when he addressed Labor lawmakers on Monday, a day before parliament sits in Canberra.

+Labor's pledge to set a more ambitious emissions reduction target of 43% by 2030 had made an "enormous difference" in trade, economic and security meetings with foreign counterparts since May, he said.

 The role of the Greens, which hold 12 seats in the Senate, will be more pivotal in passing legislation through the upper house.

-Greens leader Adam Bandt said he is negotiating with the government over the climate change bill, and wants wording changed so that 43% is a floor and not a ceiling for emissions reduction, to allow more ambitious cuts in the future, he said on Monday.
+Greens leader Adam Bandt said he is negotiating with the government over the climate change bill, and wants wording changed so that 43% is a floor and not a ceiling for emissions reduction.

 The Greens have also called for an end to new coal and gas projects, which Labor says it cannot support.
-Coal is Australia's biggest export.
+Coal prices surged to make it Australia's most valuable export in May.

 The independent senator for the Australian Capital Territory, former football star David Pocock, says he will balance the community's desire for concrete progress on climate action with the ambition for bigger cuts.

-"We need certainty for investment and for our community, and actually get on the path of being good international citizens," he told ABC radio on Monday.
+"We need certainty for investment and for our community, and actually get on the path of being good international citizens," he told ABC radio.

 The new cross-bench politicians want to make their first speeches to parliament before speaking on the climate change bill, which may delay its introduction, a Greens official said.